appsynth-org/mtu-workshop-2024/lesson0/README.md

      ```

 4. **Install a Linux Distribution from Microsoft Store:**
    - Open Microsoft Store and search for your preferred Linux distribution (e.g., Ubuntu, Debian).
+   - We recommend Ubnutu22.04
    - Click "Install" to download and install the distribution.

 5. **Set Up and Configure Linux Distribution:**